sverweij/dependency-cruiser/doc/faq.md

 #### High level dependency graph ('archi' reporter)

-If you just want to get an overview of how the main components of your application are connected, you can aggregate dependencies to a higher level.
+If you only want to get an overview of how the main components of your application are connected, you can aggregate dependencies to a higher level.

 <details>